 Country and References Intervention Design Concern with Methods Production Dietary intake and nutritional status Income and expenditure Women's status DAIRY India Alderman 1987 Integrating rural households into a market economy by increasing the use of purchased inputs and increasing the marketed surplus Dairy cooperatives were set up in the villages.
-Treatment/control; pre/post comparisons of households in vil- lages with and without dairy cooperatives No randomization Villages with cooperatives produced twice the amount of milk as control group (result of > no. of cross-bred cows).
+Treatment/control; pre/post comparisons of households in vil- lages with and without dairy cooperatives No randomization Villages with cooperatives produced twice the amount of milk as control group (result of > no. of cross- bred cows).
 Households in villages with cooperatives consumed less milk.
 The nutrient consumption of milk-producing households in intervention villages rose, and that of nonproducing households fell.
-Income and expenditure increased. n.a.
-India Bomm 1907 Dairy Development Project of the Indian Treatment/control-post n.a.
-Only children in the LP meet protein RDA. n.a. n.a. + 66 - 100 + dairy cooperatives 3 groups in treatment: large (LP) (>5 I/day), medium (MP) (2.5-5 I/day), and small producers (SP) (<2.5 I/day)) LP children have the highest energy intake also (do not meet RDA).
-Overall, protein and energy requirements No randomization, no statistical testing, no control for conformation for intervention on intervention MP.
-Ethiopia Ahmed et al. 2000) Market-oriented dairying for smallholder mixed-crop and livestock farmers; use of Treatment/control-post n.a.
-Energy intake 19% higher in participating households Income of treatment households 72% higher No apparent in- crease in women's labor input Tangka et al. 1999) crossbred dairy cows for milk production and traction; farmers with crossbred cows encouraged to grow fodder and received training on improved hygiene and restricted grazing; also veterinary and breeding services.
-Poor design, no base- line, no control for self-selection bias, no randomization, methodology poorly described, no control for confounders Intake of fat, protein, retinol, and iron also higher (Ahmed, Jabbar, and Ehui 2000) Higher income associated with higher food and nonfood expenditure (Ahmed, Jabbar, and Ehui, 2000) Men's incomes benefited signifi- cantly more from intensified dairy- ing than women's (Tangka, Ouma, and Staal, 1999)
+Income and expen- diture increased. n.a.
+India Begum 1994 Dairy Development Project of the Indian government: formation of Treatment/control- post n.a.
+Only children in the LP meet protein RDA. n.a. n.a.
+0 dairy cooperatives 3 groups in treatment: large (LP) (>5 l/day), medium (MP) (2.5-5 l/day), and LP children have the highest energy intake also (do not meet RDA). small producers (SP) (<2.5 l/day)) Overall, protein and energy requirements best met in LP and worst in No randomization, no statistical testing, no control for con- founders, no details on intervention MP.
+Ethiopia Ahmed et al. 2000) Market-oriented dairying for smallholder mixed-crop and livestock farmers: use of Treatment/control- post n.a.
+Energy intake 19% higher in participating households Income of treatment households 72% higher No apparent in- crease in women's Tangka et al. 1999) Poor design, no base- line, no control for self-selection bias, no randomization, methodology poorly described, no control for confounders Intake of fat, protein, retinol, and iron also higher (Ahmed, Jabbar, and Ehui 2000) Higher income asso- ciated with higher food and nonfood expenditure (Ahmed, Jabbar, and Ehui, 2000) Men's incomes Men's incomes benefited signifi- cantly more from intensified dairy- ing than women's (Tangka, Ouma, and Staal, 1999)